QuantumCalculator3/C-snake/README.md

-# t-snake
+# C-snake
-A simple text based snake game to be played in the terminal.
+A simple text based snake game written in C. Whenever I learn a language or system, I write a snake game to learn the workflow and basic syntax.
+I wrote this snake game while learning C.
-WASD to play.

-# Installation
-To install, go to the releases page.
-Tested for compatibility with MacOS and Linux Mint.
-Probably works on UNIX-like systems, probably doesn't work on Windows.
-Some terminal emulators might have an issue where the game screen flashes a bunch.
-(GNOME-terminal for example)